 Theories are nets cast to catch what we call ‘the world’: to rationalize, to explain, and to master it.
-We endeavour to make the mesh ever finer and finer.Say you make the mesh of the net so fine that not even water, not even air will pass through.
+We endeavour to make the mesh ever finer and finer.Say you make the mesh of a fishing net so fine that not even water, not even air will pass through.
 Can you catch anything with it then?
 To catch a fish, or anything in the water, is to remove it, to extract or abstract it, from the water.
 You can't catch the water with it.
 It's the gaps within the mesh, the empty holes in it, that enable you to catch anything with it.— Popper (1934/1959, 37-8)

 All theories are general.
 Some are more specific than others.
 None can catch the whole world of experience. [next]

 The striving for objectivity is thus understood, phenomenologically, as a striving to achieve greater consensus, greater agreement or consonance among a plurality of subjects, rather than as an attempt to avoid subjectivity altogether.— David Abram (1996, 38)